 Why and how to find employees you can trust.

 Editor’s note: This is the second article in a three-part series on growing your small construction business.
-Visit Project Uptime again soon for the final installment.

 In part 1 of our series on growing your small construction business, we talked about the all-important issues of knowing and managing your costs.
 This installment covers the equally important topic of hiring the right people.

 Easier said than done.
 But you can’t grow a business without good employees you can trust.

 “Even if you’re a very small contractor, you need to have some key people that you can rely on who will have your best interest at heart,” said Tom Aldrich, a counselor at the South Palm Beach chapter of SCORE Association, which provides free mentoring to entrepreneurs.
 Aldrich spent years in various engineering and construction roles before joining SCORE.